The harmful effects of second-hand tobacco smoke and vapour

 In the long term, people exposed to second-hand smoke have a greater risk of suffering from:

-Pregnant women exposed to second-hand smoke can have a greater risk of miscarriages, premature birth and babies with low birth weight.
+Pregnant people exposed to second-hand smoke can have a greater risk of miscarriages, premature birth and babies with low birth weight.

 How does second-hand smoke harm babies and children?

-Children are at higher risk of getting sick from second-hand smoke because their lungs are still developing.
+Children are at higher risk of getting sick from second-hand smoke because their lungs and brains are still developing.

 Second-hand smoke is harmful to babies and children in the following ways:

-• Babies who breathe second-hand smoke have a greater chance of dying from Sudden Infant Death Syndrome (SIDS).
-For more information, see HealthLinkBC File #46 Sleep related infant death
+- Babies who breathe second-hand smoke have a greater chance of dying from Sudden Infant Death Syndrome (SIDS).
+For more information, please visit HealthLinkBC File #46 Sleep related infant death

-How can I prevent exposure to second-hand smoke?
+How can I prevent exposure to second-hand smoke or vapour?

-Encourage family and friends to create a smoke-free environment.
-For tips on creating a smoke-free home, visit Health Canada at www.canada.ca/en/health-canada/services/smoking-tobacco/avoid-second-hand-smoke/second-hand-smoke.html
+Encourage family and friends to create a smoke and vape-free environment.
+For tips on creating a smoke and vape-free home, please visit Health Canada at www.canada.ca/en/health-canada/services/smoking-tobacco/health-effects-smoking-second-hand-smoke/second-hand-smoke.html.

 Air purifiers and ventilation systems cannot remove all the poisons, toxins, gases and particles found in second-hand smoke.
 This means that you will still be exposed to second-hand smoke.

 Smoke from a cigarette can stay in a room for hours even with an open window.
 Many of the toxic chemicals remain in the air and the carpets, curtains, furniture and clothes.
 Residue from tobacco smoke, also known as third-hand smoke, is especially dangerous for children and for pets.
 Children tend to crawl around and put things in their mouths that may have third-hand smoke residue on them.
-The only way to protect them from third-hand smoke is to keep your home smoke-free.
+The only way to protect them from third-hand smoke is to keep your home smoke and vape-free.
+Ask others to smoke or vape outside and then wash their hands, and if possible, change clothes.

-Are there any laws to protect against second-hand smoke exposure?
+Are there any laws to protect against second-hand smoking or vaping exposure?

 Your community may have additional rules that make parks, playgrounds and other public places smoke and vape-free or have smoke-free buffer zones that are bigger than 6 metres.